Tech-Enthusiast0/Tech-Enthusiast0/README.md

 You can connect with me via: preciousvincentct@gmail.com

-I write and share security and OSINTers knowledge on my medium account: https://medium.com/@preciousvincentct/finding-a-person-of-interest-f6a5fc24c909
+I write and share security and OSINT knowledge on my medium account: https://medium.com/@preciousvincentct/finding-a-person-of-interest-f6a5fc24c909